Good training planning

 • establishing a timeline for progression

-• making time for preparing for training
+• making time to prepare for training

 A training plan should include: